BonoboPLC/lojjo_wiki/administration/agents.md

 ## Set Agent details

-Make sure that the information provided is accurate to comply with record keeping regulations.
+You well then be asked to complete a few personal detais such as Name, and Birthdate.

+Make sure that the personal details such as birthdate are accurate so that you can be sure your Sales Agents are of legal age.

 ![Agent Personal Info](/uploads/agent-personal-info.png "Agent Personal Info")

 ## Set Store address

+If your agent operates out of a different physical addres than your location, please enter it here.

-The store address will be listed on the Web site and used for referrals by other Sales Agents.
+This store address will be listed on the web site and used for referrals by other Sales Agents.

 ![Agent Store Location](/uploads/agent-store-location.png "Agent Store Location")

 ## Setting Sales & Deposit Limits

 You can impose limits on how much in sales or deposit receipts an agent can have on hand.

+This limit helps protect you and the sales agent against any losses due to theft or mistakes.

 **Sales Receipt Limit**
-This is the maximum amount in Sales Receipts your agent can have on hand.
-Once this limit is reached the Sales Agent will need to come back and remit the Sales Receipts to you, before being able to sell again.
+This is the maximum amount of Sales Receipts your agent can have on hand.
+Once this limit is reached the Sales Agent will need to [remit the Sales Receipts](/administration/agents#collecting-sales-receipts) to their manager, before being able to sell again.

 **Deposit Receipt Limit**
-This is the maximum amount in Deposit Receipts your agent can have on hand.
-Once this limit is reached the Sales Agent will need to come back and remit the Deposit Receipts to you, before being able to accept Deposits again.
+This is the maximum amount of Deposit Receipts your agent can have on hand.
+Once this limit is reached the Sales Agent will need to [remit the Deposit Receipts](/administration/agents#collecting-deposit-receipts) to their manager, before being able to accept Deposits again.

 You can limit the prizes that agent is able to pay.
 **Prize Payout Limit**